Chapter 8

 Before we begin this study let us pray,

-Father we come before You in the Name our Lord and Savior Jesus Christ.
-Holy Father we ask that You would please bless this time as we study Your Word.
+We come before You in the Name of our Lord and Savior Jesus Christ.
+Holy Father we ask You to please bless this time as we study Your Word.
 Help us to remain focused upon You and Your Ways.
 Please cause us to truly see and understand what You are trying to teach us.
 In Jesus Name we ask.

 Amen